 All training must be approved by the Department

-The Department will make the material developed for this initial training available on request.
+The Department will make the material developed for mandatory training Levels 2, 3 and 4 available on request.

 Who should complete the training?

 Organisations should give careful consideration to the training needs of their staff.
 It is important that the right staff, and number of staff, are trained to carry out the specific roles under the Act, but also that all relevant staff have awareness and knowledge of the legislation in general.